 If all else fails, shrug your shoulders and roll with the punches.
 You’ve invested all this time and don’t want to throw in the towel.
 If you’re not seething in anger, keep watching just to see how bad it gets.
 Laugh.
 Make jokes about the bad plot twist and try to figure out what ridiculous things will happen next.
-At least you’re not faced with a total waste of a drama.
+At the very least, the drama isn’t a complete waste of time.
 Some dramas turn out to be so bad that it’s like a car crash you can’t look away from.
 These are also fun to tweet, blog, and share across any social media platform.
 At the very least, it gives you something to talk about and makes your investment of time a lot less painful and less meaningless.

 And there you have it—a few ways to muddle through a drama gone wrong.